mrwweb/mrw-accordion/readme.txt

 In addition, this block uses "progressive enhancement" so that it can work without JavaScript.
 In the case thta a visitor has disabled JavaScript or another script has broken, all content will be visible.

 == Changelog ==

+= 0.4.0 =
+* Refactor icons to use real SVGs and use a chevron icon by default
+* Add accordion title heading to saved markup to improve plugin deactivation
+* Dev: Add block.json schema, fix build process to avoid losing front-end script

 = 0.3.0 =
 * Font size setting for headings